SAO Instructors

 Introductory Units

-• AST80005 Exploring the Solar System: Assoc.
-Prof. Glenn Kacprzak
+• AST80005 Exploring the Solar System: Glenn Kacprzak (Past Instructor)

 • Assoc.
 Prof. Glenn Kacprzak. researches the formation and evolution of galaxies by studying, at low and intermediate redshifts, connections between extended halo gas and the galaxy gas.